anahitasocial/anahita/README.md

 *Version:* 4.1.0 Embryo Release

-Anahita is a remarkable social networking platform for developing knowledge sharing apps and services.
+Anahita is a social networking platform for developing knowledge sharing apps and services.
 Use Anahita to launch:

 1. online learning and knowledge sharing networks
 2. information access networks about people, places, and things